xolvio/meteor-cucumber/README.md

 instead which is pre-connected to the mirror.
 [See the DDP section above](https://github.com/xolvio/meteor-cucumber#ddp) for details.

 ### No World object / world.browser / world.ddp
-Cuke-monkey already creates and initializes a [simple world object](https://github.com/xolvio/cuke-monkey/blob/develop/lib/cucumberjs/world.js#L47).
+Chimp already creates and initializes a [simple world object](https://github.com/xolvio/Chimp/blob/develop/lib/cucumberjs/world.js#L47).
-This means no more `helper.world.browser`, instead you can just replace all those calls with `this.browser`.
+This means no more `helper.world.browser`, instead you can just replace all those calls with `this.client`.

-Same goes for DDP, you now use `this.ddp` and be sure to put all params in an array, so instead of `this.mirror.call('myMethod', param1, param2, callback)` you need to use `this.mirror.call('myMethod', [param1, param2], callback)`.
-If your method doesn't take params, you must still pass an empty array.
+Same goes for DDP, you now use `this.server` and be sure read the notes above about [DDP](#DDP)

 If you need a World object, please get in touch by reporting an issue and letting us know what you're trying to do.